Skip to main content

 Foreign Investment Fund (FIF)

 The Foreign Investment Fund (FIF) rules are a NZ tax regime that taxes the *holding* of certain foreign shares and non-PIE funds, regardless of whether income is actually distributed.
-They were introduced to remove a tax preference for investing offshore.
+They were introduced to remove a tax preference for investing offshore via accumulating wrappers.

-NZ-resident individuals who hold less than NZ$50,000 of FIF-type investments at all times during the year are exempt — the de minimis threshold.
-Above the threshold, FIF income must be calculated under one of several methods (Fair Dividend Rate, Comparative Value, Cost or Deemed Rate of Return); Fair Dividend Rate is the default for shares.
+NZ-resident individuals who hold **less than NZ$50,000 (at cost)** of FIF-type investments at all times during the year are exempt — the de minimis threshold.
+Above the threshold, FIF income must be calculated under one of four prescribed methods.

 PIE funds *internally* manage FIF tax on their underlying foreign holdings; the PIE investor does not personally apply FIF rules to their PIE units.
-This is one of the practical reasons PIEs are popular for retail offshore-equity exposure in NZ.
+The PIE's FIF income flows into the PIE's taxable income and is taxed at the investor's PIR — capped at 28%.
+This is one of the main practical reasons PIE wrappers are popular for retail offshore-equity exposure in NZ.

 Common questions